nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 author: Euan Torano
 ---

+*This is a guest post by cross-posted from [Faster Command Line Tools in Nim](https://www.euantorano.co.uk/posts/faster-command-line-tools-in-nim/).
+If you would like to publish articles as a guest author on nim-lang.org then get in touch with us via Twitter or otherwise.*

 After having read the blog post titled [`Faster Command Line Tools in D` by Jon Degenhardt](http://dlang.org/blog/2017/05/24/faster-command-line-tools-in-d/) on the D Blog, I was interested to see how Nim would stack up performing the same task.

 Rather than explain the task again, I might as well quote the reference post that inspired me: